dojo/docs/dojox/widget.rst

 * `dojox.widget.PlaceholderMenuItem <dojox/widget/PlaceholderMenuItem>`_

-  A menu item that can be used as a placeholder.
+  A menu item that can be used as a placeholder

 * `dojox.widget.Roller <dojox/widget/Roller>`_